mrpull/ansible-lab/docs/ansible-lab/docs/lab-1/lab-1.md

 ![Screenshot](../img/ntpGrep.png)

-The [next lab](../lab-2/lab-2.md) covers using playbooks to configure a semi-realist scenario of multiple applications on multiple servers.
+The [next lab](../lab-2/lab-2.md) covers using playbooks to configure a semi-realistic scenario of multiple applications on multiple servers.